mgechev/angular2-style-guide/README.md

   *Why?*: Do not export private APIs because you need to manage them and keep them consistent for the end users.

-* Name the files which contain component, directives, pipes and services definition with the corresponding suffix.
+* Name the files which contain component, directives, pipes, services or other code unit with the corresponding suffix.

   ```
   // Contains the "home-dashboard" component